 Trusting In Divine Providence Testimonial Spiritual Diary

-This letter you are about to read was dedicated by Silvana to all those who know her and appreciate her, but she also wanted to send it to me, and consequently, to all of you, as her testimonial, or, to say it in her words, ‘this letter wishes to give a simple testimonial that in life you need to look beyond what you see with your naked eye.
-I have been recently thinking this way, because historically I have always been materialistic, however I believe I have taken a path that will lead me to trusting Divine Providence much more than I ever did.”
-Let’s read Silvana’s spiritual diary.
-A goodbye to all from Sara Luce.
+Trusting In Divine Providence : this letter you are about to read was dedicated by Silvana to all those who know her and appreciate her, but she also wanted to send it to me, and consequently, to all of you, as her testimonial, or, to say it in her words, "this letter wishes to give a simple testimonial that in life you need to look beyond what you see with your naked eye.
+I have been recently thinking this way, because historically I have always been materialistic, however I believe I have taken a path that will lead me to trusting Divine Providence much more than I ever did", let’s read Silvana’s spiritual diary, a goodbye to all from Sara Luce.

 My loved ones, in this message I would like to talk about very special things that have been happening in my life for a few years now, and things that, in my opinion, have to do with our Guardian Angels and beyond.